alexgwise/project_3/README.md

 **Our data showed an average of 35 days was spent before a resubmission was performed.
 Our classifier model could be used on a daily basis to identify which claims are predicted to be resubmitted, greatly reducing the time to collect.
 In the Q4 data set, that would result in working capital savings on $3.9M in resubmissions!**

 ### Visualizations ###

+*The visualizations can be found in the Viz.ipynb file.*

 In addition, we created several visuals that allow the user to examine the data set through a number of lenses including, region, days to resolve, write off vs. resubmission, manufacturer data, customer data, and denial reason.
 These plots should aid the management team in knowing which contracts and manufacturers are causing the largest impacts to their business, so targeted actions and follow up conversations can take place.
 Below are a few examples